Matrix Decomposition and Applications: Existence of LU Decomposition with Permutation

-In Theorem~\ref{theorem:lu-factorization-without-permutation}, we require that matrix $\bA$ has nonzero leading principal minors.
-However, this is not necessarily.
-Even when the leading principal minors are zero, nonsingular matrices still have an LU decomposition, but with an additional permutation.
-The proof is still from induction. \begin{proof}[\textbf{of Theorem~\ref{theorem:lu-factorization-with-permutation}: LU Decomposition with Permutation}] We note that any $1\times 1$ nonsingular matrix has a full LU decomposition $A=PLU$ by simply setting $P=1$, $L=1$, $U=A$.
-We will show that if every $(n-1)\times (n-1)$ nonsingular matrix has a full LU decomposition, then this is also true for every $n\times n$ nonsingular matrix.
-By induction, we prove that every nonsingular matrix has a full LU decomposition.
+In Theorem~\ref{theorem:lu-factorization-without-permutation}, we require that $\bA$ has nonzero leading principal minors.
+However, this condition is not strictly necessary.
+Even if some leading principal minors are zero, a nonsingular matrix can still admit an LU decomposition, provided that row permutations are allowed.
+The proof still proceeds by induction.